ThatXliner/SQLiteREPL/README.md

 The following `.meta` commands are supported:

 ```
-.cd DIRECTORY       Change the working directory to DIRECTORY
+.cd [DIRECTORY]        Change the working directory to DIRECTORY or $HOME
-.dump               Dump the database in an SQL text format
+.dump [FILE]           Dump the database in an SQL text format to FILE or STDOUT
 .exit                  Exit this program
 .help                  Show this message
-.output ?FILE?
-Send output to FILE or stdout
+.output [FILE]         Send output to FILE or STDOUT
 .print STRING...
 Print literal STRING
 .prompt MAIN           Replace the prompt
 .quit                  Exit this program
 .read FILENAME         Execute SQL in FILENAME
 .shell CMD ARGS...
 Run CMD ARGS... in a system shell
-.show               Show the current values for various settings
+.show [PATTERN]        Show the current values for various settings
 .system CMD ARGS...
 Run CMD ARGS... in a system shell
 .tables                List names of tables
 ```

 **NOTE**: